 Canva Changed My Life – Here’s How…

 Here is a little story about how Canva changed my life.
-Before I get to that, I have a few other people that deserve a mention for assisting me on my Canva journey…
+Before I get to that though, I have a few other people that deserve a mention for assisting me on my Canva journey…

 My background is media, new media and radio.
-I started building websites in the mid-nineties and launched a website forum, soyouvebeendumped.com in 2000 (ready to reboot it for its 20th anniversary).
+I started building websites in the mid-nineties and launched a website forum, soyouvebeendumped.com in 2000.

 Honestly, until that fateful day, I’d never once considered being a trainer.
 In fact, though I had been comfortable speaking to thousands on the radio, the idea of standing in front of ten or fifteen people scared the life out of me.